openbaton/docs/docs/vim-instance-documentation.md

 ## How to register a new Vim Instance?
+In order to make use of your VIM described within your JSON descriptor, you need to request the NFVO to register it.
-You can use the dashboard for sending the json file.
+You can use the dashboard available at [localhost:8080] for this purpose.
-When the OpenBaton is running, open your browser and surf to [localhost:8080], this is where you can access **Dashboard**.
-Under the menu `Manage PoPs` you can see the `PoP instances` and you can send the JSON of a Vim Instance like in the picture below:
+Under the menu `Manage PoPs` you can see the `PoP instances`.
+Click on the Register VIM button and upload your VIM descriptor.
+Following picture shows the dashboard:

-![registeraNewVim]
+![dialog][registeraNewVim]

-From now on you can use your Vim instance in your Network Service Descriptors.
+Once the VIM instance is registered, it will appear on the list of available PoPs.
+At this point the VIM/PoP can be included in your Network Service Descriptors.

 For more information about the dashboard see: [OpenBaton Dashboard]

+## How to register a new Vim Instance?

+By default the NFVO supports two different VIM types:

+* OpenStack: for interoperating with an OpenStack instance
+* Test: for testing purposes implementing a VIM mockup

+In particular, this is due to the fact that for working with VIMs the NFVO uses a plugin mechanism.
+In the folders `plugins` under nfvo folder should be a jar file that implements the interface to the your VIM ( i.e. [Openstack][openstack-link] )
+(you can change the folder where OpenBaton searches for the plugins by changing the variable `vim-plugin-installation-dir` in the `openbaton.properties` file under /etc/openbaton)

 [OpenBaton Dashboard]:nfvo-how-to-use-gui